sourcegraph/handbook/content/departments/ce-support/ce/ie/ie-process.md

   - Other unique aspects of deployment
   - Current usage information and any expansion requirements

-In addition, the implementation team is responsible for ensuring that the timeline information, deadlines, issues, and statuses of any tasks are accurate and up to date in the project plan.
+In addition, the implementation team is responsible for ensuring that the timeline information, deadlines, issues, risks, and statuses of any tasks are accurate and up to date in the project plan.

 # Exit Criteria for the Implementation to be Considered Complete